-- The school will contact parents sooner rather than later.
-Early intervention should help to avoid exclusion. - The school will work within the wider community and communicate with and take advice from other professional bodies. - All referrals will be mindful of a child's SEN where appropriate and the school will therefore act in accordance with the policy for SEN. - All support programmes will contain targets for improvement and regular review.
-The school should be in a position to respond in a flexible manner to a child's changing need, particularly when programmes are not deemed to be successful
+- The school will notify the Primary Inclusion Panel of their intention to source an alternative curriculum provision, if approved the relevant Local Authority will be notified. - The school will contact parents sooner rather than later and a meeting will be arranged.
+Early intervention should help to avoid repeat suspensions and/or permanent exclusion. - The school will work within the wider community and communicate with and take advice from other professional bodies. - All referrals will be mindful of a child's SEN where appropriate and the school will therefore act in accordance with the policy for SEN. - All support programmes will include specific targets for improvement, regular reviews and visits, particularly when these programmes are conducted at an off-site Ofsted registered provision.
+The school is required to respond flexibly to a child's changing needs, especially when programmes are not deemed successful.